kiith-sa/ICE/docsrc/tutorials/modding.rst

 This level is very simple.
 First, we start a "lines" effect that draws a scrolling starfield background composed of randomly generated lines.
-After 2 seconds, we spawn a single wave and later we display some text.
+After 2 seconds, we spawn a wave.
+We wait another 2 seconds, and we spawn the same wave using a different format, changing positions of its entities by ``[50, 150]``.

+After that we wait another 2 seconds, and spawn the same wave again, demonstrating the third wave instruction format.
+In this format, we can make full use of the fact that a wave is actually an entity, and override any of its components.

+Finally, we display some text.
 Once the script is done, the level ends (the player wins the level).
 The player loses if their ship gets destroyed before the level is over.